SD2 launches platform to help startups get cloud billing under control

 SD2 has concentrated for the most part on markets outside of North America for starters because it believed it could grow the business more quickly there.
 “We knew for this to work we needed scale…We knew especially in India, they were worried about pricing and currency fluctuations,” Duggal said.

-The company, which was founded in 2012, has been bootstrapped by the founders and its headquarters are in New Delhi, India.Featured Image: Geber86/Getty Images
+The company, which was founded in 2012, has been bootstrapped by the founders and its headquarters are in San Francisco.Featured Image: Geber86/Getty Images

 0